A Variational Principle for Pulsating Standing Waves and an Einstein Relation in the Sharp Interface Limit: Introduction

-The Lagrangian \eqref{E: lagrangian} can be understood as a phase transition or heteroclinic version of the Percival Lagrangian in the Aubrey-Mather and Moser-Bangert theories.
+The Lagrangian \eqref{E: lagrangian} can be understood as a phase transition or heteroclinic version of the Percival Lagrangian in the Aubry-Mather and Moser-Bangert theories.
 That the fundamental so-called ``WSI" solutions of those theories can be encoded using a degenerate elliptic energy functional was highlighted by Moser \cite{moser_old_paper}.
 Detailed proofs of this have been given by Bessi \cite{bessi} and de la Llave and Su \cite{de la llave su}.

-Even if the connection between \eqref{E: pulsating standing wave} and Aubrey-Mather theory does not seem to have been observed previously in the literature, it is by now well known that \eqref{E: functional} can be fit into the framework of Moser-Bangert theory \cite{junginger-gestrich valdinoci}, \cite{rabinowitz stredulinsky book}.
+Even if the connection between \eqref{E: pulsating standing wave} and Aubry-Mather theory does not seem to have been observed previously in the literature, it is by now well known that \eqref{E: functional} can be fit into the framework of Moser-Bangert theory (see \cite{junginger-gestrich valdinoci,rabinowitz stredulinsky book}).

 As a corollary of the analysis of \eqref{E: lagrangian}, we give a new proof of the existence of plane-like minimizers of \eqref{E: functional}.
-That question was previously treated by Rabinowitz and Stredulinsky \cite{rabinowitz stredulinsky} in the rational case and Valdinoci \cite{valdinoci} in general, and ultimately can be deduced from Bangert's study of heteroclinics as well \cite{minimal_laminations}.
+That question was previously treated by Alessio, Jeanjean, and Montecchiari \cite{alessio jeanjean montecchiari} and Rabinowitz and Stredulinsky \cite{rabinowitz stredulinsky} in the rational case and Valdinoci \cite{valdinoci} in general, and ultimately can be deduced from Bangert's study of heteroclinics as well \cite{minimal_laminations}.

 The approach of \cite{rabinowitz stredulinsky}, like our analysis of \eqref{E: lagrangian}, boils down to an application of the direct method of the calculus of variations.
 However, the energy functional they use only makes sense when $e$ is rational.
 From that point of view, \eqref{E: lagrangian} shows how to regain compactness in the irrational case (see the remark following Proposition \ref{P: remove constraint} below).